Malaysia says VX nerve agent used in Kim Jong Nam's murder

 Police chief Khalid Abu Bakar told reporters "the cause of death" resulted from the internationally banned nerve agent, while other details are still the subject of investigations.

-The police released the outcome of Malaysia's "preliminary" analysis on the cause of death of Kim Jong Nam based on samples from his face and eye.
+The police released the outcome of the Chemistry Department's "preliminary" analysis on the cause of death of Kim Jong Nam based on samples from his face and eye, following an autopsy on his body performed on Feb.
+15.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.